watsonfellowship/watson-51/_fellows/eniola-ajao.md

 ---

-This year, I spent time in France, Ghana, and Cambodia exploring various modes of non-verbal expression.
+I explored various modes of non-verbal expression.
 Through taking lessons, conducting interviews, and focusing on community integration, I asked myself and members of the community: What insight is contained in these practices?
 How can these forms be viewed as mutually transformative?